raine/ghtool/README.md

 # Test runner used in tests.
 Determines how logs are parsed.
 # One of: jest
 test_runner = "jest"

+# A regular expression to match test job names
+lint_job_pattern = "Lint"

+# Lint tool used in the checks.
+Determines how logs are parsed.
+# One of: eslint
+lint_tool = "eslint"
 ```

 ## commands